 Apart from their heavy appearances, the techniques to achieve smokey eyes aren't so difficult and depending on the look you desire, the heaviness is quite modifiable and can be easily toned down for an easy on the eyes look.

-*We are not affiliated/partnered with any company/products/sites that are featured or suggested in this blog.
+*We are not affiliated/partners with any company/products/websites that are featured or suggested in this blog.

 Here are some examples of smokey eye looks.

 Dark Brown Smokey Eyes

 Lovely coffee/espresso brown smokey eyes

 Image: eyemakeupworld.comThis is an interesting one, you only go smokey on under eyes.
 Casually pretty!

 Gun Powder Grey Smokey Eyes

 Looks from Diane Furtenburg Spring 2017 Backstage Beauty

 Blue Smokey Eyes